 - Tag results for US dollar

-Forex dealers said besides strong demand for the American currency from importers, capital outflows too weighed on the domestic currency.
+Forex dealers said besides strong demand for the American currency from importers, concerns of fears of rising fiscal deficit and capital outflows weighed on the domestic currency.

 Two, chances of the domestic unit crossing past 75 aren’t being ruled out, leaving exporters and traders worried.